Tennu/tennu/doc/help.md

 dictionary of subtopics along with an '*' property for the help message for that topic itself.

-The help message may either be a string or an array of strings.
+The help message may either be a string or an array of strings for multiline messages.

 For example, here is the help object for a time module: